 First up, boiled gyoza

-From the steamed pork aroma wafting through the air, our taste buds were at their peak of excitement.
+From the steaming pork aroma wafting through the air, our taste buds were at their peak of excitement.
 However, after just about 2 minutes these babies were ready to be chowed down.
 The dumplings were quite plump and after the cooks’s discretion to be careful of the flying juice, it was quite evident that there wouldn’t be a lack of flavor.

 Taking the first bite I can confirm I was right.
 This gyoza may pack more flavor than any I have ever tried before.
 One could argue if the dipping sauce should even be relevant.
 What really stands out is the thickness of the skin.
 With the boiled dumplings, you get more of a chew out of them.
 That and the thickness provides a nice barrier to trap the liquid inside, so even after biting in and having some juice escape, the dumpling overall stays in tact.